AndrewBudziszek/RESUME.md/README.md

 These projects are described at a high level as to not give away any trade secrets.

 ### Real Estate Investment Web Application - Northwestern Mutual
-In this project, my team and I created and maintained a web application that helped our business partners keep track of and make decisions about investments.
+My team and I created and maintained a web application that helped our business partners keep track of and make decisions about real estate investments.
 This was a fullstack web application Javascript across the stack.
 React.js for the front end.
 Node.js for the backend services(API).
 Our database was MS SQL.
 All of this was hosted on AWS using Kubernetes for orchestration of deployment of our containers.
 We were responsible for the ENTIRE stack.
 This includes but is not limited to the following:

 * Designing AND Implementing UI/UX
 * Implementing API services